deepticodez/BiteWise-AI-Powered-Nutrition-Assistant/README.md

 - 🔄 **Scalable**: Easily extendable to support more classes or switch data sources

 ---
 ## 📦 Dataset Used

-- **[Food-101](https://www.tensorflow.org/datasets/catalog/food101)**: A popular dataset of 101 food categories used to train the model component of BiteWise.
+- **[Food-11](https://www.tensorflow.org/datasets/food101)**: A dataset consisting of 11 distinct food categories used to train the model component of BiteWise.
+The dataset includes labeled images for various food types, enabling accurate food classification for features like smart nutrition tracking and food recognition.

 ---